coalesceio/External-Data-Package/README.md

 The Snowpipe includes twp environment parameters.The parameter `loadType` allows you to specify if you want to perform a full load or a reload based on the load type when you are performing a Copy-Into operation.
-The another parameter `targetIntegrationOrAwsSNSTopic` allows you to specify the AWS SNS Topic or Integration name to be used for auto ingesting files from Clous providers
+The another parameter `targetIntegration` allows you to specify the Integration name to be used for auto ingesting files from Clous providers

 The parameter name is `loadType` and the default value is ``.